premAI-io/state-of-open-source-ai/index.md

 BEC
   [Business Email Compromise](https://www.microsoft.com/en-us/security/business/security-101/what-is-business-email-compromise-bec).

+Benchmark
+  A curated dataset and corresponding tasks designed to evaluate models' real-world performance metrics (so that models can be {term}`compared to each other <leaderboard>`).

 Copyleft
   A type of [open licence](open-licences) which insists that derivatives of the IP must have the same licence.
 Also called "protective" or "reciprocal" {cite}`wiki-copyleft`.

 Embedding
   [Embedding](https://learn.microsoft.com/en-us/semantic-kernel/memories/embeddings) means encoding {term}`tokens <token>` into a numeric vector (i.e. array/list).
 This can be thought of as an intermediary between machine and human language, and thus helps {term}`LLMs <LLM>` understand human language.

+Evaluation
+  Assessing a model's abilities using quantitative and qualitative performance metrics (e.g. accuracy, effectiveness, etc.) on a given task.
+See [](eval-datasets).

 Fair Dealing
   A doctrine in UK & commonwealth law permitting use of {term}`IP` without prior permission under certain conditions (typically research, criticism, reporting, or satire) {cite}`wiki-fair-dealing`.
 See also {term}`fair use`.